koreaneggroll/Arin-Virtual-Assistant/README.md

 # Arin-Virtual-Assistant
- Trying to implement my own virtual assistant for my linux system using C
+ Trying to implement my own virtual assistant for my linux system using C and C++

 C INSTRUCTIONS{